 Over the next week, a series of posts from a recent trip to Nepal will be shared.
-This trip was in partnership with The Nepali Rescue Project and the work they do there to rescue girls from sex trafficking.
+This trip was in partnership with a nonprofit and the work they do there to rescue girls from sex trafficking.
 Thank you to all our team supporters, our family, friends, churches, and workplaces, for making this adventure possible for the team!

 On the steps of the second home, the girls gathered around with heavy hearts as they understood our three days of fellowship were coming to a close.
 The third day was joyful and rich.
 It was a true slumber party sort of day where we gabbed about monthly cycles and the science, wonder, and grumbles of it.
 How chocolate, a small piece put in each girl’s hand, was a reminder that God is good and He approves of chocolate!
 It is a comfort to many women in many cultures.

 Angie also shared how important hand washing, cleanliness, and oral health are ways to have a healthier home.
 We broke up the lectures with rounds of English and Nepali music.
 Versions of hot potato and songs brought via video from Charity’s mom provided endless fun.

 After a lunch of noodles, fresh spinach, and spiced chickpeas that some of us ate with our fingertips, Lynn then provided great insight to heart health.
 The balance of less salt, more exercise and water, the heart will be healthy and strong.
 The girls very much enjoyed these insights!
 Lynn gave us all a reprieve by taking us outside in the 90-degree shade of the side yard to stretch and relieve stress (the living room, where we sat cross-legged all day on the floor was breezeless and no less than 100 degrees!).

 The girls giggled their way through the stretches of hamstrings and back, neck and arms.
 We did a bit of kickboxing and then slow breathing.
 The hearts were working in more ways than one.